Read this Friends Journal article, Children and Death, by John Graham-Pole.

 I wonder if there is nay part of the story we could take out, and still have all the story we need?

-Faith & Play: Quaker Stories for Friends Trained in the Godly Play Method (PDF ebook) offers stories for children that explore listening, worship, gifts, queries, and sense of the meeting, as well as three stories of witness about George Fox, Mary Fisher, and John Woolman, using the Godly Play teaching method.
+Faith & Play: Quaker Stories for Friends Trained in the Godly Play Method offers stories for children that explore listening, worship, gifts, queries, and sense of the meeting, as well as three stories of witness about George Fox, Mary Fisher, and John Woolman, using the Godly Play teaching method.
 The stories and wondering together about them offer opportunities to build spiritual community and deepen our experience of Quaker faith, practice and witness.

 As Quakers, we recognize children as fully spiritual beings.
 For children ages 3-8, theis is the perfect moment to begin to intentionally explore through a Quaker lens their sense of self, relationships to family, the broader community, and the natural world.
 Sparkling Still is a curriculum designed for use in First Day School and/or at home.